astianmuchui/intro-to-shell-scripting/README.md

 # Intro-to-shell-scripting
 An introduction to shell scripting and basic unix command line

-Aimed at understanding basic scripting and unix
+Aimed at understanding basic shell scripting and unix